 I was born in 1980 in Enid, Oklahoma, picked up my first camera in 1988 and was raised in about 15 different places across the US and abroad traveling often with my military father.

 Traditional analog photography is my educational foundation.
 Mixing media is my self taught evolution.
 I have been a portrait photographer and an artist simultaneously for over 20 years.
 Currently I live and work in Los Angeles.

 I try to document our relationship with time in a way that honors my own tender heart's longing and pensiveness.
 I am continually inspired by dappled light, natural elements, eastern philosophies, indigenous practices and the expression of love between living beings.
 I search for truth with an open mind and utilize art as a unique language.

-As an artist I hope to simply achieve a transference of my soul’s journey in this lifetime (or perhaps echoes of lifetimes past) to others out there, somewhere (I Was Here!).
+As an artist I hope to simply achieve a transference of my soul’s journey in this lifetime to others out there seeking the truth.
 A journalist once wrote that my photographs are like "whispers".
 I concur.